asahala/BabyFST/README.md

 Babylonian Finite-State Morphology v.
 2.0

+# Update
+For lemmatization and POS-tagging, use (BabyLemmatizer 2.0)[https://github.com/asahala/BabyLemmatizer].
+It can produce unambiguous lemmatization and POS-tagging directly from transliteration.

 # Requirements
 For using the transducer you need Foma https://fomafst.github.io/.
 For evaluation you will need the HFST PyPi https://pypi.org/project/hfst/.